tomviner/failure-seeking-missiles-talk/intro.md

 How we test:
 - run the code
 - manually interact
-- unittest by passing in hardcoded values
+- test by passing in hardcoded values
-- unittest by firing a failure seeking missile???
+- test by firing a failure seeking missile???

+[missile image]

 Bug space
 - Map of all the different types of bugs
 - Thorough testing (over the whole dev life cycle) is about reaching as many parts of bugspace as possible
-- Risk of over testing certain parts of bug space, and under testing others e.g.
+- Risk of over testing certain parts of bugspace, and under testing others e.g.
     - testing text inputs with ascii instead of unicode
     - passing low positive integers, when large / negative / floats would find extra bugs

-Schetch
+Sketch
 can't draw a diagram of all the problems with *this* (funny photo)

-Reproducibility
-- Pro: consistent pass or fail
-- Con: find more bugs!
-- Legitimate debate
+model mommy: non-adversarial data. literally randint(-10000, 10000)

 Testing with purely random data on it's own doesn't get you very far.
 But two approaches that have been around for a while have new libraries that help you generate random input, that homes in on failing testcases.

-## Hypothesis

-## American fuzzy lop

-## Conclusion
+We don't let developers manually test, why let them choose test inputs?
+Softballing, unimaginitive, non-adversarial

+speed dependent, needs to cover a lot of ground

+code coverage - value coverage